 The Local Governors.

-The Chief Executive Officer (the CEO), the Deputy CEO and Chief Operating Officer (together the Executive Leaders) and their respective teams.
+The Chief Executive Officer and Chief Operating Officer (together with the Executive Leaders) and their respective teams.

-The Trust Board delegates authority to the following key groups in order to ensure the effective leadership and governance of the Academy Trust:
+The Trust Board delegates authority to the following key groups to ensure the effective leadership and governance of the Academy Trust:

 - Trust Board Committees populated entirely or largely by trustees (Education Standards and Performance, Executive Nominations, Finance & Resources, Remuneration and Risk & Audit Committee)